nolecram/my_professional_journey/README.md

 ## Why These Repositories Exist

 Fifteen years have passed since the IBM days ended, and in the relentless pace of technology, that's nearly a century.
-The platforms that once defined enterprise infrastructure—Siebel, Genesys, Tivoli, SmartCloud—have given way to cloud-native architectures and containerization.
+The platforms that dominated that era—proprietary, specialized, vendor-locked—have given way to cloud-native architectures and open standards.
 The world has moved on.

 Yet looking back, the *principles* learned during those years remain surprisingly relevant.
-Understanding infrastructure coordination, service management, IT governance, capacity planning—these concepts transcended the specific technologies.
-The frameworks studied apply equally to modern cloud operations, just implemented through different tools.
+Systems thinking, governance, operations—concepts that transcended the specific technologies.
+These frameworks apply equally to modern cloud operations, just implemented through different tools.

 This series is shared in gratitude:
 - To the companies that invested in growth